Emerjoin/Hi-Framework-docs/tutorials/docs-project/category/03_frontiers/03_finally.md

 ### The java finally
-The __finally__ block is used in Java to make sure a specific code block gets execute even when the enclosed __try-catch__ block throws an Exception.
+The __finally__ block is used in Java to make sure a specific code block gets executed even when the enclosed __try-catch__ block throws an Exception.

 ### The frontiers finally